giannetti/nj-newspapers/README.md

 # nj-newspapers
-a short classroom exercise analyzing newspaper metadata from Chronicling America
+A short classroom exercise analyzing newspaper metadata from Chronicling America.
+This is a riff on @rccordell's <https://github.com/rccordell/us-newspapers-1689-2009>.